tddfellow/tddfellow.github.io/source/_posts/2016-08-30-getting-stuck-while-doing-tdd-part-1-example.markdown

 - getting-stuck-while-doing-tdd
 ---

 Following 3 rules of TDD sounds really simple at first.
-In practice there is a moment when one has to implement the whole algorithm at once to make currently failing test pass.
+In practice, there is a moment when one has to implement the whole algorithm at once to make currently failing test pass.
 This is called "getting stuck" in TDD.
-In this article we will explore how exactly this happens and how to prevent that.
+In this article, we will explore how exactly this happens and how to prevent that.

 Code examples today will be in Ruby programming language.
 The technique itself is, of course, language-agnostic.